 The judge can and will impose a myriad of conditions of probation.
 A second offender can expect 100 hours of community service, having to complete an evaluation for alcohol and drug abuse, and a restriction on operating a car while the license suspension is in effect.
 The sentencing court also has the authority to impose additional conditions.

 An OUI arrest—even without a conviction in court—triggers administrative license and driving privilege consequences that come from the DMV.
-For a second offense, the administrative penalties are the same as those for a second DUI conviction: a 45-day license suspension and three-year IID requirement.
+For a second offense, the administrative penalties include a 45-day license suspension and three-year IID requirement.

 (Conn.
 Gen. Stat.
 Ann. § 14-227b (2017).)